-Using an AWS Snowball Edge Device
+Using an Amazon Snowball Edge Device

 When the device first arrives, inspect it for damage or obvious tampering.